kyma-project/api-gateway/docs/user/troubleshooting-guides/03-85-unintentional-api-gateway-removal.md

 # Reverting the API Gateway Module's Deletion
-If you unintentionally delete the API Gateway module, but the deletion is blocked because other module resources still exist in the cluster, you can re-add the module without losing your existing resources.
+If you unintentionally delete the API Gateway module, you can re-add it without losing the module resources created in the cluster.

 ## Symptom